-- Click the gray area in the scene labeled Table View Static Content.
+- Click the gray area in the iAppsReview scene labeled Table View Static Content.

 - Press the Delete key to delete both of the selected cells.
 This leaves the remaining cell selected.

 - According to our design shown in Figure 1, there should be a disclosure indicator (a gray right arrow) on the right side of all the cells in this table view.
 So let's add one to the cell now.
-To do this, you need to reselect the table-view cell.
-Currently, the label inside of the cell is selected, so to select the cell itself, click in the gray area below the table view labeled Table View Static Content, and then click on the cell again.
-Afterwards, change the cell's Accessory attribute to Disclosure Indicator.
-This displays the disclosure indicator on the right side of the cell as shown in Figure 9.
+Change the cell's Accessory attribute to Disclosure Indicator.
+This displays the disclosure indicator on the right side of the cell as shown in Figure 6.

 - Read Your Reviews (cell 2)